-- To identify and gather evidence on care activities. - To consider the protocols set by the different quality models established. - To assess the implementation of care plans. - To process the data and examine the evidence, evaluating the effectiveness of the actions carried out. - To devise and implement improvement plans. - To provide safe and quality nursing assistance (care) to individuals and patients throughout the life cycle. - To establish assessment mechanisms and processes for the continuing improvement of quality nursing care considering scientific, technical and ethical developments.
+- To identify and gather evidence on care activities. - To consider the protocols set by the different quality models established. - To assess the implementation of care plans. - To process the data and examine the evidence, evaluating the effectiveness of the actions carried out. • To devise and implement improvement plans. • To provide safe and quality nursing assistance (care) to individuals and patients throughout the life cycle. • To establish assessment mechanisms and processes for the continuing improvement of quality nursing care considering scientific, technical and ethical developments.

-THEME III.
+Theme III.

 DIDACTICS AND TEACHING METHODS FOR GOOD REFLECTIVE PRACTICE IN MENTORING

-This theme focuses on quality mentoring for the development of competent nursing students.
-So far, we have analysed the learning environment, the role of the various participants in the teaching/learning process, and the competency model of clinical mentors as a whole.
-This section will address the aspects related to the remaining elements of the first block of the model: mentoring practices and resources for mentors and nurse educators.
-Our objective is to obtain knowledge about the best teaching methods for good reflective practices in mentoring.
-The concept of teaching is defined as "interactions between the student and the teacher under the responsibility of the latter in order to facilitate the expected changes in student behaviour."
+Among the actors that we have considered central in this process are mentors and students.
+That we have only considered these two does not mean that there are no more actors in this process, it This theme focuses on quality mentoring for the development of competent nursing students.
+So far, we have analysed the learning environment, the role of the various participants in the teaching/ is only that, in this case, we do not think that other elements, which may also be present, are of learning process, and the competency model of clinical mentors as a whole.
+This section will address nuclear interest in the process.
+Finally, the environment would be part of our model, including the aspects related to the remaining elements of the first block of the model: mentoring practices environmental or surrounding factors, as well as time, in the sense of temporal limitations and and resources for mentors and nurse educators.
+Our objective is to obtain knowledge about the best resources and technology. teaching methods for good reflective practices in mentoring.
+The concept of teaching is defined as "interactions between the student and the teacher under the responsibility of the latter in order to facilitate the expected changes in student behaviour."22